brianchilds-22/MemoryGame-24/README.md

-# Beer Can Clicky Game 2024
+# Tipsy Memory 2024

-Welcome to **Beer Can Clicky Game**!
+Welcome to **Tipsy Memory**!
 This is a simple memory game built using React.
 The objective is to click on beer cans without clicking the same beer can twice.
 Let's see how many you can remember!

 ## Table of Contents